Asperger’s Syndrome and Sleep Issues

 Sleep!
 If only I can get some sleep!

 For as long as I can remember, I had the worst sleeping patterns imaginable.
 When I was younger, I remember watching every episode of The Honeymooners, and the original Star Trek series.
 The problem was they were on at midnight, and 1 am, and I was in elementary school.
 My sleeping patterns have never changed.
+A few of my friends have recommended looking at websites such as leaf2go for example, which may benefit people suffering with insomnia.
+Although, you might want advice from a doctor before purchasing any new treatments if you’re already on a medication that seems to be working positively.

 My husband snoring, the baby whining, my oldest son grunting in his sleep, the air conditioning unit humming, the crickets having a party outside the window, the dog down the street barking, the garbage trucks picking up commercial garbage two streets over at 4 am….. thanks to my sensory processing issues I can hear it all!
 By morning my head is pounding!